saifkhan179/MyRepo/Building-Infra-with-terraform-modules.md

 systemctl restart  firewalld
 ```

+ta52

 - Download the private ssh key for the compute instance by executing the below command in terminal.

 ```
 curl "https://qloudableassets.blob.core.windows.net/devops/OCI/Terraform/ckey?sp=r&st=2020-02-11T23:40:23Z&se=2022-01-01T07:40:23Z&spr=https&sv=2019-02-02&sr=b&sig=pKQqknoxzn2Xy2Svv%2Bn%2BMJcudaUuSWEso9tm3q81xhY%3D" -o ckey
 ```

+ta53

-- In addition to the files you had in the terraformModules folder, you should also have an updated main.tf file, bootstrap.sh file, ckey and compute folder.
+- In addition to the files you had in the terraformModules folder, at this stage you should also have an updated main.tf file, bootstrap.sh file, ckey and instance folder.

 - Now let us run terraform commands to provision a compute instance in the VCN created earlier.
 Run ```terraform init``` and ```terraform apply``` commands in the terminal.

 - This will provision a compute instance and also run the bootstrap.sh file to update and install packages.